Gianni Bencich-grigore

 Autofagos

-Two identical AI agents are connected in a recurring machine listening feedback network, controlled by human performer that interacts to cut and modify the streams of audio and data as they are shared between agents.Inspired by lateralisation of brain functions and the potential implications of split-brain research, one of the AI agents is never heard by the audience.
-It functions as a silent hemisphere of the brain, being an essential part of the sound-generating process, but never to be directly heard.Despite this, the human performer must control this hemisphere's actions, while being unable to hear them.[work in progress]
+Live electronics (stereo), 2025Two identical AI agents are connected in a recurring machine listening feedback network controlled by a human performer that interacts with the system to cut and modify the streams of audio and data as they are shared between agents.Inspired by lateralisation of brain functions and the potential implications of split-brain research, one of the AI agents is never heard by the audience or the performer.
+It functions as a silent hemisphere of the brain, being an essential part of the sound-generating process, but never to be directly heard.The human performer must control both hemispheres' actions, despite being unable to hear one of them.

 Wheels within wheels